Large Media overview

 Setup – Once you’re clear on the requirements and limitations, head to setup to learn how to connect your site and repository with Large Media.

-Repository collaboration – Learn about options for collaboration in repositories enabled for Large Media, including workflows using Git and Netlify CMS.
+Repository collaboration – Learn about options for collaboration in repositories enabled for Large Media, including workflows using Git and a CMS.

 Transform images – With Large Media enabled on your site, you can use query parameters to have our servers transform images to the exact dimensions you need.